infrazeng/Pewlett_Hackard_Analysis/README.md

 ## Summary

-• From the data gathered from the unique_titles table, a little over 90,000 positions will need to be filled as employees retire
-• Many of those retiring are in senior positions and so they will need to train large amounts of younger employees before they retire.
+From the data gathered from the unique_titles table, a little over 90,000 positions will need to be filled as employees retire.
+Many of those retiring are in senior positions and so they will need to train large amounts of younger employees to fill their roles before they retire.
+This analysis demonstrates the need for companies to predict not only potential problems with labor, but with other sectors of their business as well.